 You can read more about how to manage reading centers here.

 Shop This Post

-I currently have a spelling curriculum for third grade.
+I have spelling curriculum for second and third grade.
 Our spelling program takes a unique skills-based approach to teaching spelling.
 Instead of asking students to memorize random lists of words each week, we focus on teaching students spelling rules and patterns.
 When they understand “the why” behind words are spelled the way they are, they can apply those rules to tons of new words that were never on a spelling list.

 This spelling curriculum is flexible, easy to differentiate, and simple to use.
 It is designed to increase students’ understanding of common spelling rules and patterns.
 The growing bundle includes an entire year’s worth of fun and engaging spelling lessons.
 (A growing bundle means the entire bundle is not yet complete.
 When you purchase the growing bundle now, at a discount, you’ll get the currently available units right away.
 You’ll also get access to new units as they are released at no additional chagre).

 This curriculum is also easy to tailor to your unique classroom needs.
 You can teach it in just two days a a week.
 Each week includes 4 different spelling lists, interactive notebook activities, task cards, practice sheets, homework, and assessments.
 You can choose the lists and activities that work best for your students.

 You don’t need more than ten minutes a day to teach spelling.
 Many teachers must use a specific spelling list.
 I know this is not ideal.
 If you do have some flexibility, you might consider choosing words that follow a phonics pattern you are teaching in reading, selecting words from a grade-level spelling list, or generating individual spelling lists based on words or patterns students struggle with.